 - Construct meaningful monitoring, evaluation, and reporting tools.

 Holly joins Homeward 2020 after most recently serving as project manager of a community project, Safe Place to Rest, developing community-based overnight shelter options for people experiencing homelessness.
 Prior to that, she served as Director of Community Connections at Fort Collins Museum of Discovery.
-She was formerly the City of Eugene, Oregon Human Rights Analyst, and an invited adjunct faculty of University of Oregon.
-Holly has a Master’s degree from University of Oregon in Community and Regional Planning, and a Master’s degree in International Studies.
-She was also an Amnesty International Patrick Stewart Human Rights Award recipient, a Fulbright-Hays recipient, coordinating creation of the Africa is Not a Country project in Ghana, and Peace Corps volunteer in Namibia.
+She was formerly the City of Eugene, Oregon Human Rights Analyst, and an adjunct faculty of University of Oregon.
+Holly has Masters degrees from University of Oregon in Community and Regional Planning, and in International Studies.
+She was also an Amnesty International Patrick Stewart Human Rights Award recipient, a Fulbright-Hays recipient in Ghana, and Peace Corps volunteer in Namibia.